giuse88/squiddy/README.md

 ##How to use it

-Using this app is really easy, you need just to go to the page and automatically a chat is created.
+Using this app is really easy, you just need to go to browse to main page and automatically a chat is created.
 To invite someone else in the room, you need just to share the url of the page.

 ##Signalling service
-The signalling service is implemented using node.js and socket. ( full implemented and tested )
+The signalling service is implemented using node.js and socket. ( fully implemented and tested )

 ##Techonology
 THe front end is implemented using Backbone.js.
 The base app model is built around the single peer connections object.
 When a new peer connection is created is added to a BackBone collection which mantains a list of all peer Connection